helium/gateway-rs/README.md

 keypair = "ecc://i2c-1:96&slot=0"
 ```

-will have helium_gateway use the ECC at the `/dev/i2c-1` device driver location, use bus address `96` and slot `0` for it's crypto operations.
+will have helium_gateway use the ECC at the `/dev/i2c-1` device driver location, use bus address `96` (which is hex `0x60`) and slot `0` for it's crypto operations.
 Note that the file based keypair will no longer be used once the ECC is configured for use.

 See the [gateway-mfr-rs repo](https://github.com/helium/gateway-mfr-rs) for instructions on configuring, locking, and testing an ECC chip.